Kungsbacka/Grouper/GrouperLib/GrouperLib.Language/Resources/Resources.md

 DefaultValidationError | Unable to validate document contents ErrorBelowChangeLimit | Change ratio is below limit\.
-No changes are made to the group members ErrorGrouperDocumentNotValid | JSON document does not represent a valid Grouper document GenericErrorMessage | An error occured ValidationCouldNotDeserializeJson | Unable to deserialize JSON to intermediate Grouper document\.
-Check if JSON represents a Grouper document
-ValidationErrorAtLeastOneRuleRequired | Member source \{0\} requires at least one of these rule names: \{1\}
+No changes are made to the group members ErrorGrouperDocumentNotValid | JSON document does not represent a valid Grouper document ValidationErrorAtLeastOneRuleRequired | Member source \{0\} requires at least one of these rule names: \{1\}
 ValidationErrorDocumentIdNotValid | Document ID is missing or not a valid GUID \(ID: \{0\}\) ValidationErrorDuplicateMemberObject | The same member object can only appear once for each group \(Member source: \{0\}, Member action: \{1\}, Member count: \{2\}\)